'House Against Hate' anti-racism march announced for London

-An anti-racism protest rave march is to take place in London next month.
+An anti-racism protest rave march is to take place in London next month and will feature artists including The Blessed Madonna, Hot Chip (performing a DJ set) and Normski.

-The ‘House Against Hate’ march will take place on March 16 through the streets of central London.
+The ‘House Against Hate’ march will take place on March 16 and will travel through the streets of central London.
 The event will also coincide with the United Nations Anti-Racism Day calling for “the UK establishment to stop the hate.”

 The “mobile protest” is organised by R3 Soundsystem and Black Artist Database, with support from Stand Up To Racism UK, Love Music Hate Racism, and HOMO-CENTRIC Records (as per Mixmag).

-Artists appearing at the event include The Blessed Madonna, Hot Chip (performing a DJ set) and Normski.
 Check out the full list of acts playing at the event here:

 A statement posting about the event from DJ Gideon said the “mobile protest unit will be hitting the streets of London along with thousands of demonstrators to protest against the racist, xenophobic, transphobic, anti-immigrant, genocide enabling contingent in the UK establishment.”